datagems-eosc/moma-management/README.md

 GET /listDatasets
 ```

-### 5. `/listDatasetsOrderedBy` (GET)
+### 6. `/listDatasetsOrderedBy` (GET)

 **Purpose:**
-Retrieve the metadata of the Datasets stored in the MoMA property graph, ordered by a specific property
+Retrieve the metadata of the Datasets stored into the MoMa graph in Neo4j, ordered by a specific property

 **Details:**
 - Accepts a property of Dataset label.
 Accepted properties: [“datePublished”]